 Number of Credits: 3

-Prerequisites: BUS 050 or placement test
+Prerequisites: BUS 050 or a placement test

 BUS 322 Managerial Economics